Krasko25/Obsidian-Sync/Archive/Tdiary.md

 - I continue doing my trainings and posture exercises.

 ==February 7th, 2024==
 My essay exam finally happened.
-I don't know my results yet, but I'm sure that I am sure that I did good.
+I don't know my results yet, but I'm sure that I that I did good... or at least, that was what I was planning to say, but I already got the news about successful on that exam.

+Of course, just as always, I was true to my traditions, so I was leaving home at the last moment and had to run to the bus stop.

 I left home at 8:08 am and got home at about 4:15 pm.
-The exam later for 235 minutes and it took a lot of energy.
+The exam lasted for 235 minutes and it took a lot of energy.
+The bus was beyond overfilled on both ways, there was no place to even stand properly.
+I also was in a suit, which was limiting the range of my movements.
+On top of that I missed a bus on my way back, so I had to wait for an hour for another bus.

-I also had one interesting story.
+I also got one funny story.
 I asked one old woman to show me a toilet.
-She said that I needed to go to the
+She said that I needed to go to the first floor (first layer of building has number 0,  second layer has number 1.
+It does looks awfully similar to the situation in programming for some reason).
+Suddenly, she stopped me... "hold on... are you... are you a... boy?
+Ohhh, yeah... sorry-sorry, then your toilet is here, on the ground floor".
+People mistake me to be a girl sometimes, because of my hair, so it was not a big deal.
+I paid a visit to the toilet and met her again on the way back.
+She felt sorry about her misjudgment, so she said: "Oh...
+I'm so sorry for what I said earlier.
+Please, don't be angry with me, you just had... such a... girly face" \*smile of a stone face\*.

+I had to do a lot of work when I got home, because I had to skip my classes, but I had no energy.
+I decided to sleep a bit and it helped me a lot.

+Earned gratitude:
+- I finally passed my exam, it feels good;
+- It was a good decision to take a nap after coming home;
+- I still found time to call my granny and father.

+==February 8th, 2024==
+Today I did some things, but nothing remarkable.

+I also did not manage to do my leg training yesterday, so I decided to do both of my trainings today (don't worry, those trainings are for different groups of muscles, so it was okey to do)

+Just as usual, a bit of gratitude:
+- I did my trainings;
+- I had an English lesson today;
+- Usually after big events I tend to loose my grip quite a bit, but it was not a case for today;
+- I wrote notes for yesterday and today.